ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    * **"ESGgrid":** The "ESGgrid" method will generate a regional version of the Extended Schmidt Gnomonic (ESG) grid using the map projection developed by Jim Purser of EMC (:cite:t:`Purser_2020`).
 "ESGgrid" is the preferred grid option.

    * **"GFDLgrid":** The "GFDLgrid" method first generates a "parent" global cubed-sphere grid.
 Then a portion from tile 6 of the global grid is used as the regional grid.
 This regional grid is referred to in the grid generation scripts as "tile 7," even though it does not correspond to a complete tile.
 The forecast is run only on the regional grid (i.e., on tile 7, not on tiles 1 through 6).
-Note that the "GFDLgrid" grid generation method is the legacy grid generation method.
+Note that the "GFDLgrid" method is the legacy grid generation method.
 It is not supported in *all* predefined domains.

 .. attention::